 The experience level of the estimator can significantly affect the estimate’s accuracy.
 More experienced individuals can often complete individual tasks more efficiently, resulting in shorter project timelines and lower effort estimates.
 On the other hand, less experienced individuals may overestimate the effort required for a task due to a lack of familiarity with the work.

-Project managers should consider obtaining estimates from individuals with varying experience levels to address these potential discrepancies.
+Resource managers should consider obtaining estimates from individuals with varying experience levels to address these potential discrepancies.
 Using a planning poker approach, where each individual gives an estimate and then discusses their reasoning behind it, the group can come to a more informed consensus estimate.
 This approach also allows for a detailed discussion of the project requirements, which can help uncover potential issues or dependencies.

-In addition, project managers should track the accuracy of each individual’s estimates over time to identify patterns in their estimating ability.
+In addition, resource managers should track the accuracy of each individual’s estimates over time to identify patterns in their estimating ability.
 This data can be used to adjust future estimates and provide feedback and training to individuals who consistently overestimate or underestimate project efforts.

 5. Don’t be pressured into committing too early to an estimate

 It may cause you some pain to push back on committing, but it will invariably be less than the pain you experience by committing early and delivering late and over budget.
-As a project manager, it’s essential to remember that your expertise is why you were hired, and pushing back when needed is part of that expertise.
+As a resource manager, it’s essential to remember that your expertise is why you were hired, and pushing back when needed is part of that expertise.

 In the end, managers and stakeholders will appreciate a well-thought-out estimate that reflects reality, even if it takes a bit longer to produce.
 It’s better to take the time to create an accurate estimate than to rush into a commitment that cannot be met!